gcc-mirror/gcc/gcc/config/mips/mips.md

 ;; the sum of two general registers.
 We use two versions for each of ;; these four instructions: one where the two general registers are ;; SImode, and one where they are DImode.
-This is because general ;; registers will be in SImode when they hold 32 bit values, but, ;; since the 32 bit values are always sign extended, the [ls][wd]xc1 ;; instructions will still work correctly.
+This is because general ;; registers will be in SImode when they hold 32-bit values, but, ;; since the 32-bit values are always sign extended, the [ls][wd]xc1 ;; instructions will still work correctly.

 ;; ???
 Perhaps it would be better to support these instructions by